 I draw comics.
 Unlike most artists, I'm never faced with a blank page, never wonder where to start.
 Every night, stories pour in, more than I could ever draw.
 When I wake, all I have to do is choose a dream and tell it.
 My challenge is telling it right: vividly, elegantly, so the shapes and layout fit the mood, convey my dreamworld.
 I use curves, I hand-letter, I use color (the kiss of death in indie comix--they're too costly to publish) and I avoid standard rectangular panels.
 I hate boxes!

-And then one day I got tired of drawing work no one would ever see.
-I tried an experiment.
+Around 2005, I got tired of drawing work no one would ever see.
+So I tried an experiment.
 I chucked beauty, complexity, color, detail, plans, elegance.
 After all that, what's left?

 Then I sat down to fill them.

 At first, mere puns and word associations, names of other artists--architect Eero Saarinen who rebelled against boxy buildings, writer Douglas Adams who rebelled against conceptual boxes...

 But then it got uncomfortable.
 You see, I really do live in a box.
 I've had environmental illness for years.
 Improved now--I can walk among you humans (cautiously)--your air and water and food poisons me less often.
 But EI's shaped my life.
 Art was my escape.

 But the hundred boxes warned I hadn't escaped.
 For I'd learned the habit of cages--and my new cage was art.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles